-Developer projects proposed within the Corridor Control Lands shall adhere to certain design and construction requirements, and are subject to a Metrolinx compliance review consisting of a review of detailed design and construction documents (drawings and specifications) for the proposed development.
-The focus of the compliance review is the identification of any impacts the construction of a Developer Project may have on the Metrolinx priority transit projects, affecting construction, and access to Metrolinx Infrastructure.
+Developer projects proposed within the Transit Corridor Lands and permit buffers shall adhere to certain design and construction requirements, and are subject to a Metrolinx compliance review consisting of a review of detailed design and construction documents (drawings and specifications) for the proposed development.
+The focus of the compliance review is the identification of any impacts the construction of a Developer Project may have on Metrolinx priority transit projects' construction, access to Metrolinx Infrastructure, operations and facilities.

 The compliance review will include the review of "Building/Structure Clearances and Proximity to Metrolinx Infrastructure", "Submittals as Required for a Corridor Development Permit", "Technical Studies and Reports as Required for a Corridor Development Permit" outlined in Sections 1.3 through 1.5 below.
 The compliance review must be fully completed, prior to the issuance of a Corridor Development Permit.
-Where the Developer Project proposes to physically integrate with public facing transit facilities, this guideline will not apply, and rather, the Developer shall contact Metrolinx TOC department and follow the Metrolinx Asset Protection Package (MAPP) process and obtain the associated agreements accordingly.
+Where the Developer Project proposes to physically integrate with public facing transit facilities, this document will apply in conjunction with other Metrolinx department requirements and follow the Metrolinx Asset Protection Package (MAPP) process and obtain the associated agreements accordingly.

-The issuance of a Corridor Development Permit by Metrolinx does not exempt the Developer from compliance with Applicable Codes and Standards, local By-laws, governing regulations and any other conditions required by Metrolinx.
+The issuance of a Corridor Development Permit by Metrolinx does not exempt the Developer from compliance with Applicable Codes and Standards, local By-laws, governing regulations, and any other conditions required by Metrolinx.